2020 National Championship Game: Date, time, TV channel for the College Football Playoff | NCAA.com

 National Championship Game: History, scores

-Clemson and Alabama have the CFP national title it twice each.
-Ohio State is the only other team to win it — and the Buckeyes won it the first year.
+Clemson and Alabama have won the CFP national title twice each.
+Ohio State is the only other team to win it — and the Buckeyes won it the first year (2014 season).

 SCORES: Scores, stats for all bowl games